vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 mass change
 0.18502
 172.3
 The masses of each piece, according to the Chart of the Nuclides, appear in Table 15.7.
 Again, we find that the mass sums don't equal: the final parts are lighter than the inputs.
-The fission managed to lose 0.185 a.m.u. of mass, corresponding to 172 MeV of energy (via E = mc2; see Example 15.3.1).
+The fission managed to lose 0.185 a.m.u. of mass, corresponding to 172 MeV of energy (via $E = mc^2$; see Example 15.3.1).
 That's a 0.08% change in the mass, and converts to an energy density of roughly 17 million kcal/g, making the process over a million

 Table 15.7: Mass details of Eq.
 15.2, track- ing before and after masses in both a.m.u. and MeV units.
 The input mass of around 236 a.m.u. is reduced by about 0.185 a.m.u., or 0.08%. times more energy-dense than our customary ~10 kcal/g chemical energy density.
 See Box 15.3 for an example of how to compute this.
 Box 15.3: Nuclear Energy Density
 The example corresponding to Table 15.7 is said to correspond to 17 million kcal/g, but how can we get here?
-The mass change of 0.185 a.m.u. corresponds to a mass in kilograms of 3.07 x 10-28 kg, according to the conversion that 1 a.m.u. is 1.6605 x 10-27 kg (Table 15.4).
-Multiply this by c2 to get energy in Joules, yielding 2.76 × 10-11 J.29 In terms of kcal, we divide by 4,184 J/kcal to find that this fission event yields 6.6 x 10-15 kcal.
+The mass change of 0.185 a.m.u. corresponds to a mass in kilograms of 3.07 x $10^{-28}$ kg, according to the conversion that 1 a.m.u. is 1.6605 x $10^{-27}$ kg (Table 15.4).
+Multiply this by c2 to get energy in Joules, yielding 2.76 × $10^{-11}$ J.29 In terms of kcal, we divide by 4,184 J/kcal to find that this fission event yields 6.6 x 10-15 kcal.
 We now just need to divide by how many grams of "fuel" we supplied, which is 236.05 a.m.u.
-(Table 15.7), equating to 3.92 × 10-25 kg, or 3.92 × 10-22
+(Table 15.7), equating to 3.92 × $10^{-25}$ kg, or 3.92 × $10^{-22}$
 g.
-Now we divide 6.6 x 10-15 kcal by 3.92 × 10-22 get 16.8 × 106 kcal/g.
+Now we divide 6.6 x $10^{-15}$ kcal by 3.92 × $10^{-22}$ get 16.8 × 106 kcal/g.
 Blows a burrito out of the water.
 g to
 Example 15.4.2 Considering that the average American uses energy at a rate of 10,000 W, how much 235U per year is needed to satisfy this demand for one individual?